Nerolation/graphsense-tagpacks/README.md

 * `abuse`: if an address was involved in some abusive behavior, this property's value defines the type of abuse and can take values from the [INTERPOL Darkweb and Cryptoassets Abuse Taxonomy][dn-ca].

-## tagpack-tool
+## tagpack Tool

-The tagpack-tool provides utility functions for validating and ingesting TagPacks into an [Apache Cassandra database][cassandra], which is required before running the [graphsense-transformation](https://github.com/graphsense/graphsense-transformation) pipeline.
+The tagpack provides utility functions for validating and ingesting TagPacks into an [Apache Cassandra database][cassandra], which is required before running the [graphsense-transformation](https://github.com/graphsense/graphsense-transformation) pipeline.